loilo/yufka/README.md

 > **Note:** You *have* to return a promise if you want to commit updates asynchronously.
 Once the manipulator function is done running, any `update()` calls originating from it will throw an error.

 ## Credit

-* While the source code of this package has virtually nothing left from the [Falafel](https://www.npmjs.com/package/falafel) codebase, Yufka actually started out as a fork and its concepts stem from there.
+While the source code of this package has virtually nothing left from the [Falafel](https://www.npmjs.com/package/falafel) codebase, Yufka actually started out as a fork and its concepts stem from there.
-* Yufka's logo is based on [a graphic](https://github.com/twitter/twemoji/blob/1bbd06079e03b4069acc6f206f5500cd76a3256c/2/svg/1f32f.svg) from the [Twemoji Project](https://github.com/twitter/twemoji) (licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).